DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 We can also change the number of times Toil will attempt to retry a failed job::

-   (venv) $ python sort.py --retryCount 2 --restart --overwriteOutput=True
+   (venv) $ python sort.py file:jobStore --retryCount 2 --restart --overwriteOutput=True

 You'll now see Toil attempt to rerun the failed job until it runs out of tries.
 ``--retryCount`` is useful for non-systemic errors, like downloading a file that